Introduction to Polyvagal Theory

 • withdrawal from others

 Understanding nervous system states changes how we interpret behaviour.
 Many problems people try to solve with willpower are actually regulation problems.
+None of this is simply about personality or discipline.
+It is about regulation and capacity.

 How This Connects to My Framework